mjung5/covid-vignette-api/README.md

 ## `recoveredCases`

-This function interacts with the `By Country Total` endpoint with modification of status changed to recovered.
+This function interacts with the `By Country Total` endpoint with modification of status changed to `recovered`.
 This function returns a `data.frame` of daily recovered case numbers by specific countries during the specified dates (7/01/2020 - 09/30/2021).
 Users can select the country to get different countries’ datasets.
 I chose 4 variables to